x-govuk/govuk-components/README.md

 `bin/rails db:migrate`
 `bin/rails s`

+After adding a new component:

+* add or update the corresponding specs, and check they pass by running `bundle exec rspec`.

-After adding a new component update the examples page by cd-ing into the dummy app `cd spec/dummy` and running the rake task `bin/rake generate_examples_page`.
+* update the examples page by cd-ing into the dummy app `cd spec/dummy` and running the rake task `bin/rake generate_examples_page`.

 ## License